prof_pic.jpg

 PhD in CSE, University of Notre Dame

 Hi!
-I am an Assistant Professor of Computer Science at Louisiana State University at the AI4SE Lab at LSU.
-This spring I teach CSC 4332- Software Quality and Testing.
+I am a tenure-track Assistant Professor of Computer Science at Louisiana State University at the AI4SE Lab at LSU.
+In the spring I teach CSC 4332- Software Quality and Testing.

 I recently earned my PhD from the University of Notre dame advised by Prof. Collin McMillan in the Automatic Program Comprehension Lab (APCL).
 Before that, I earned my Masters in Computer Vision and Machine Learning at the University of Surrey with distinction.
 I work on developing Artificial Intelligence (AI) techniques with applications in Software Engineering (SE).
 My research interests are at the intersection of AI and SE.
 My long-term research objective is to bridge the gap between human program comprehension and automatic program comprehension.
 My short-term research focus is the advancement of neural networks specializing in modeling source code.
 Specifically, source code summarization, a well-defined task of taking source code and generating natural language descriptions, with applications in code documentation, education, and software maintainance to name a few.
 I am also interested in bio-inspired machine intelligence that drives my ongoing research.